EIN 84-1080552

 Program areas at The Conflict Center

 Through youth and adult skill building classes and Conflict management workshops, individuals are empowered to see and use Conflict as an opportunity to grow, learn, and create positive change in their lives.
 Our skill building classes, addressing Conflict and anger effectively (adults) and rethinking Conflict (youth), provide an opportunity to become equipped with new skills to communicate effectively to solve problems and build relationships.
-Our mix of understanding anger and emotions with Conflict management skills helps participants work through defensiveness and build a shared understanding with others, ultimately finding mutually satisfactory solutions to sources of Conflict.
-All our classes are offered both in person and virtually, to provide additional accessibility for participants.
-We offer a variety of professional development workshops related to topics such Conflict management, communication and team building as well, training over 450 participants at organizations across denver, as well as nationally.
+Our mix of understanding anger and other emotions along with Conflict management skills helps participants work through defensiveness and build a shared understanding with others, ultimately finding mutually satisfactory solutions to sources of Conflict.
+All our classes are offered in person and virtually, to provide additional accessibility for participants.
+We offer a variety of professional development workshops related to topics such Conflict management, communication and team building, training over 900 participants at organizations across denver, as well as nationally.
+Our building healthy relationship campaigns focus on The six types of abuse: physical, emotional, sexual, stalking, financial/economic, and digital.
+We worked with youth leaders from The schools as well as high school interns to develop relevant and impactful campaigns.
+Our youth programs in schools increased by 300% this fiscal year with The support of grant-specific funding.

 Who funds The Conflict Center